operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 ### Keycloak Identity Provider Plugin

-The class ``KeycloakIdentityProvider.java`` in package ``org.camunda.bpm.extension.keycloak.showcase.plugin`` will activate the plugin.
+The class ``KeycloakIdentityProvider.java`` in package ``org.operaton.bpm.extension.keycloak.showcase.plugin`` will activate the plugin.

 The main configuration part in ``applicaton.yaml`` is as follows: